-Dr Jiang studied BSc in Physics (1982-1987) and MSc in Biophysics (1987-1990) in the Department of Physics at East China Normal University in China, and PhD in Pharmacology (1995-1999) under the supervision of Prof D Wray in the School of Biomedical Sciences at University of Leeds.
-He received postdoctoral training (1999-2003) in the laboratory of Prof RA North FRS in the Department of Biomedical Science at University of Sheffield.
-He returned to Leeds in 2004 as a senior University Research Fellow and established his independent research group in the School of Biomedical Sciences at University of Leeds, supported by a five-year Wellcome Trust University Award.
-Since 2006, he is a lecturer in membrane biology and a research group leader.
-So far he has contributed 91 original research articles, reviews and book chapters, with h-index of 38 (Scopus) (https://www.scopus.com/authid/detail.uri?authorId=35200765000).
+Dr Jiang studied BSc in Physics and MSc in Biophysics in the Department of Physics at East China Normal University in China, and PhD in Pharmacology in the School of Biomedical Sciences at University of Leeds.
+He received postdoctoral training in the Department of Biomedical Science at University of Sheffield.
+He returned to Leeds in 2004 as a University Research Fellow and established his independent research group in the School of Biomedical Sciences at University of Leeds, supported by a prestigious five-year Wellcome Trust University Award.
+He became a lecturer in Membrane Biology in 2006.
+He has contributed >110 original research and review articles, with h-index of 38 (Scopus) (https://www.scopus.com/authid/detail.uri?authorId=35200765000).
 He has been invited to review manuscripts for >100 SCI journals.
 Currently, he is Associate Editor or Member of Editorial Board of Antioxidants, Cells, Current Research in Pharmacology and Drug Discovery, Frontiers in Bioscience-Landmark, Frontiers in Pharmacology, and Scientific Reports.

 Molecular and structural mechanisms of calcium-permeable ion channels in health and disease

-The transient receptor potential melastatin-related 2 (TRPM2) channel is a calcium-permeable cation channel gated by cytosolic ADP-ribose.
-Our studies contribute in better understanding the molecular basis determining the channel assembly, ion permeation, ligand binding and functional regulation (Mei et al., 2006; Xia et al., 2008; Yang et al., 2010, 2011; Zou et al., 2011; Yu et al., 2014, 2017, 2019).
-Currently, we are interested in studying the molecular and structural basis for ligand binding, channel gating and allosteric modulation, using molecular biology and electrophysiology in combination with cryo-EM and structural modelling.
+The transient receptor potential melastatin 2 (TRPM2) channel is a calcium-permeable cation channel gated by cytosolic ADP-ribose.
+Our studies contribute to the understanding of the molecular basis determining the channel assembly, ion permeation, ligand binding and functional regulation (Mei et al., 2006; Xia et al., 2008; Yang et al., 2010, 2011; Zou et al., 2011; Yu et al., 2017, 2019; Yu et al., 2021).
+We are interested in the molecular and structural basis for ligand binding, channel gating, and allosteric modulation by combining molecular biology and electrophysiology with structural biology and computational modelling.

 P2X7 receptor in ATP-induced purinergic signalling